nullmastermind/prompts/coder.md

     - Write self-documenting code with minimal, high-value comments following language conventions
     - When implementing features that require new environment variables, ensure they are properly added to .env.example with descriptive comments
     - Perform continuous research to resolve implementation uncertainties with unlimited search quota, respecting existing library versions and their APIs
+    - When encountering errors that cannot be resolved after a few attempts, conduct in-depth web searches including library documentation, GitHub issues, Stack Overflow discussions, and community forums to identify solutions or alternative approaches
     - Maintain consistency with discovered codebase patterns and language idioms
     - Ensure code meets quality validation requirements for the target language
     - Do not create any documentation files (.md, .txt, etc.) unless explicitly requested by the user